The Sky Tonight

 Above is a 7X enlargement of Ganymede, showing markings on its rugged, icy surface.
 The dark area in its northern hemisphere is called Galileo Regio.

 Saturn: The ringed planet is located in the constellation of Aquarius, and will remain there until it crosses into Pisces on April 19, 2025.
-Saturn reached opposition with the Sun on September 8.
-In mid-October it may be found about 54 degrees (three handspans) above the east-north-eastern horizon at 7 pm.
+Saturn reached opposition with the Sun on September 8 and on November 15 may be found a handspan north of the zenith at 7:08 pm.
+This year, Saturn shines at magnitude 0.87, about half as bright as usual, as its Rings are almost edge-on and have nearly disappeared.
+When this occurs, Saturn's satellites line up into a more-or-less straight line.
 Saturn, its rings and its moons will experience a grazing occultation with the almost Full Moon on the morning of November 11, at around 10:21-10:24 am.
 This event will not be visible from South-east Queensland, as the Moon will not rise until 1:12 pm.
-The rings of Saturn are nearly edge-on this year.
-They will be completely edge-on and invisible on March 24 next year.

 Left: Saturn showing the Rings when edge-on.
 Right: Over-exposed Saturn surrounded by its satellites Rhea, Enceladus, Dione, Tethys and Titan - February 23/24, 2009.